 What Role Can Salon Owners Play to Encourage More Texture-Experienced Stylists?

 Hennings wants salon owners to close the education gap by teaching on textured hair when training new stylists.
 “What people don’t realize is, most salons have two-year training programs for new stylists,” he tells Byrdie, “it’s up to the owners to make sure the trainees practice on models with textured hair so when they get on the floor, and a girl walks in with natural hair, they are already set up for success by the salon.”
 Also, salon owners should constantly be working at their trade: reading new approaches, products, trends, and getting trained in new techniques to report back to their staff.

-With COVID, in-person courses aren’t an option, but digital education has served as a great alternative.
+In-person courses haven't been available over the last year, but digital education has served as a great alternative.
 “My suggestion would be to seek out textured-hair education that is readily available in the digital space right now,” Goodwyn says, “[Salon] owners should also adjust service menus to reflect textured hair services, train front desk and stylists on verbiage when consulting, and not to miss out on any guests that are in their community."

 Instagram and Facebook are great places to learn as well; our experts suggest Redken, Hairbrained, Behind the Chair, Tippi Shorter, Vernon Francois, Nikki Nelms, and Lacy Redway.
 Salon owners can bring in experts from texture-trained academies like CurlyTextured Academy, The Textpert Collective, and Mizani Textpert Academy, which teach students and professional stylists with beginner-level skills styling and cutting textured hair.
 On a larger scale, salon owners can sign mandates for states to include fundamentals and styling techniques for textured hair on exams.
 Diane Da Costa is currently advocating with the change.org campaign to teach texture education in the cosmetology schools and update the state board exam.